 Bolivia semester students enroll in 3-4 classes to earn a total of 12 credits during the term.

-Six credits are dedicated to Spanish language courses.
-Students are accommodated at all levels of language learning, from introductory to advanced.
-The remaining courses are HIST 242 and INTS 499.
+Students will take INTS 499, HIST 242, and SPAN 260 or 360 totaling 12 hours*.
+Students can be accommodated at all levels of Spanish language learning, from introductory to advanced.
 Together, these courses are designed to provide theoretical and historical perspectives on civil society and political concerns, with a particular focus on the role of indigenous politics in the region today.
 The Global Service Learning course focuses on the relationship between individual ethics, local social service efforts, and international dilemmas.
 The lectures and tours are given in English by local and expatriate instructors.

 One of the most rewarding, challenging, and meaningful experiences during your time in Bolivia is likely to be the time you spend living with your host family.
 All host families are carefully vetted, enthusiastic about receiving volunteers in their homes, and will treat you like a member of the family.
 Bolivian host families are often large and multigenerational.
 Amenities at homestays vary by the household; however, all families are expected to provide a bed, safe drinking water and food, and generally sanitary living conditions for students.
 Electricity and running water may not be available at all sites.
 When possible, each participant will be placed in his or her own individual homestay unless otherwise discussed.